RocketChat/Rocket.Chat/.changeset/three-ants-give.md

 "@rocket.chat/meteor": patch
 ---

-Increase cron job check delay to 1 min.
+Increase cron job check delay to 1 min from 5s.

 This reduces MongoDB requests introduced on 6.3.